openshift/lightspeed-rag-content/tekton/README.md

 - Add secrets resources to the secret folder and to link the secretes to the pipeline service account
 - Copy and edit the pipeline configuration file `pipeline/data-pipeline.yaml`
-- add you file adn resources to th `kustomization.yaml` file
+- add you file and resources to th `kustomization.yaml` file
 - Deploy the pipeline pipeline using the following command:
 ```
 oc apply -k .